How to measure out your life

 A QUARTER-DAY Football time.
 A football game has four quarters.
 Gretchen Rubin, the happiness maven, suggests thinking of your days like that: you have morning, midday, afternoon and evening.
 “If you lose one quarter, or even two quarters, you can still reclaim the day by winning the others.”
 You can even salvage a day by winning a single quarter.
 Reduce the size of your failures.
 “Fail small.”

 SIXTY-SIX DAYS Habit-creation time.
 The 66-day unit: that’s how long some experts claim it takes a habit to form.
 (The time period actually varies widely, depending on the habit.)
 Hearteningly, researchers have found that missing once in awhile won’t torpedo the habit.
-Just don’t miss too may times.
+Just don’t miss too many.

 ONE HUNDRED DAYS “Life Interrupted” time.
 The writer Suleika Jaouad famously thinks in increments of 100 days.
 The idea hatched while she was suffering through a brutal cancer diagnosis.
 As a distraction from her illness, and a spirit-lifter, she vowed to “do something creative once a day, every day, for 100 days” – a significant commitment but manageable (just).
 The interval took on added significance after her bone-marrow transplant; doctors set 100 days as a benchmark for recovery.
 If she could just reach day 100, she had a reasonable chance of beating this thing.
 “Survivorship comes with unspoken pressures, responsibilities and challenges,” she said.
 The hundred-day benchmark reminds us that we are all survivors – just less dramatically.